jindalabhinav/ProductService/Database README.md

       - Indexing will take time
       - Email Id can change as it is a user attribute
     - Not a good Identifier
   - Some Integer/Long as PK?
-Needs autoincrement.
+Needs auto-increment.
     - Disadvantages
       - Overflow
       - If the database is distributed, then the PK should be in sync across machines